 Click on the link above for the college policies on attendance and absences.
 Your instructor may have guidelines specific to this course.

-TO GET STARTED IN THIS COURSE: An email will be sent on the first day of class; go to Brightspace on the first day, read the announcement, and watch the attached video.
+TO GET STARTED IN THIS COURSE: Go to Brightspace on the first day, read the announcement, and watch the attached video.